 Numbers and Calculating is how children learn to count and the purpose for numbers and counting in real-life situations.
 It includes how children develop an awareness of the relationship between numbers and amounts and know that amounts can be combined or separated and taken away, and that two amounts can be combined.

-Shape, space and measure is how through play and talk children learn about different measures and shapes in real-life situations.
-They learn the purpose of measuring, for example, through cooking and learn the vocabulary to describe size, weight, capacity and shape.
+Spatial Awareness, Shape, Pattern and Measure is how through play and talk children learn about different measures and shapes in real-life situations.
+They learn the purpose of measuring, for example, through cooking they learn the vocabulary to describe size, weight, capacity and shape and from moving activities they learn about direction and position.

 Understanding the world